 Participants

 A total of 103 participants took part in the study.
-Participants were recruited using a snowball sampling method and distributing the questionnaire on social media platforms e.g., Facebook, TwitterThe sampling inclusion criteria required participants to be over 18, identify as lesbian, and assigned female at birth (to control for internalised transphobia and gender dysphoria).
+Participants were recruited using a snowball sampling method and distributing the questionnaire on social media platforms e.g., Facebook, Twitter.
+The sampling inclusion criteria required participants to be over 18, identify as lesbian, and assigned female at birth (to control for internalised transphobia and gender dysphoria).
 Those in, or seeking, therapy were advised not to participate due to the topic’s sensitive nature.
 See Table 1 for demographic summary.

 Table 1 Demographics of Study Sample